Ava DuVernay hosted an extra-special screening of "A Wrinkle in Time" in her hometown of Compton, and it'll give you all the feels

 As it turns out, Compton doesn’t have a movie theater.
 However, the director announced on Twitter that she still asked Disney if she could host the first public screening of the movie at the local community center, and we cannot contain the feels.

 Believe it or not, this happens to be only *one* way that A Wrinkle in Time has already made us cry.
 After the success of phenomenal campaigns to help kids and families see Black Panther — including one school that sent its students to see the world of Wakanda — one organization teamed up with AMC Theatres to help kids see A Wrinkle in Time.

 This inspires us on so many levels, because we believe that movies like Ava DuVernay’s A Wrinkle in Time can help smash barriers.

-Just look at how excited the kids in Compton were:
+Just look at how excited the kids in Compton were: false

 We cannot wait to see a new generation of young people rise up thanks to visionary filmmakers like Ava DuVernay and Black Panther director Ryan Coogler.
 It’s beyond inspiring to watch change take place, and we love seeing increased representation take Hollywood by storm.
 You can watch A Wrinkle in Time when it hits theaters on Friday, March 9th.
 We’ll be watching!